songchaow/proposal-of-plugin-manager/Design and Implementation.md

 <https://musescore.org/en/project/check-harmony-rules>

-So the logic to judge between GitHub or attachments should be added and refined later.
+So the logic to select between GitHub or attachments should be added and refined later.

-Finally, structured description of this package will be recorded, including:
+Finally, structured description of this plugin package will be recorded, including:

 - GitHub repo URL(if applicable).
 - URLs that are recognized to be downloadable links for proper plugin archives or qml file.
 - latest commit hash of of corresponding branch on GitHub if applicable, this field is used for checking updates.
-- latest release ID of GitHub releases if applicable, this field is used for checking updates, this field is used for checking updates.
+- latest release ID of GitHub releases if applicable, this field is used for checking updates.

 The class `PluginPackageDescription` in the [draft implementation](<https://github.com/musescore/MuseScore/blob/96196532ca68ca6ded2f009ac9c2da0113b891b1/mscore/plugin/pluginManager.h#L54>) reflects this structure.